ficusyou/titan-solr-cloud-test/README.md

 Now that we have a "cloud" of 2 instances of Solr running, you can confirm that its all working by going back to the Solr Admin web app in your browser at: [http://localhost:8983/solr](http://localhost:8989/solr).
 Click on the Cloud link in the navigation on the left and you should see a depiction of your 2 instances of solr and the indexes being replicated across the 2 nodes.

 ![A Screenshot of the Solr Admin Cloud Configuration](/media/solr_admin_cloud_screenshot.png "A Screenshot of the Solr Admin Cloud Configuration")

+That's it!
+You should be set to run the unit tests in Titan on Solr now!